shreyash0019/librarymanagerPro/README.md

 # 📚 Libmanage - Library Management System

-A **Library Management System** built using **Django and MySQL** to efficiently manage book records and borrowing.
-This project is part of a machine test assignment for the Python Django Developer position at **Keywordio**.
+A simple web-based Library Management System built using Django, MySQL, HTML, CSS, and JavaScript for efficient book management and borrowing.

 ## 🚀 Features